 The following example bill of materials provides an extremely flexible, scalable Red Hat OpenShift environment designed to run as virtual machines and support hundreds of application containers:

-Red Hat also offers many additional application services and runtimes that have their own subscription and consumption models.
+Red Hat offers many additional application services and runtimes that have their own subscription and consumption models.

 A few basic OpenShift terms are used in these sizing exercises: